koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

 By default, each container will use `~/.koinos` on the host as their base directory.
 This can be changed by setting `BASEDIR` in `.env`, or exporting `BASEDIR`, to a different location on the host machine.

-You will find `config.yml` in the base directory, which can be modified to change config on the microservices.
-At present, you need to restart docker compose for the new config to be applied.
-(That is a future TODO)

 Different images can be run by setting environment variables or setting them in `.env`.
 For each microservice, append `_TAG` (e.g. `export P2P_TAG=64-auto-gossip`).

 By default the node will only run core required microservices (chain, block_store, mempool, and p2p).